web-platform-tests/interop/2025/selection-process.md

 Interop meeting dates: Oct 24th, Oct 31st

 [Visibility] All decisions, made in Interop team meetings during this phase, will be confidential.
-However, organizations can choose to publish their own rankings, outside of the Interop program.
+However, organizations can choose to publish their own priorities, for the Interop proposals, outside of the Interop program.

 In this stage, the focus would be on organizations picking areas where there is internal alignment on the specific feature or area being important enough to work on from a user/web developer perspective.
 Each organization will have different rubrics for prioritization.
 However, where applicable, organizations can choose to have any data used for prioritization be shared publicly.